Our Create and Change project was created for the residents of Ward End to share, create and change perspectives on creativity.

 We also organised trips to take residents out of Ward End in order to engage with Birmingham’s thriving Arts scene.
-These ranged from visiting MAC and Birmingham Hippodrome to watch performances, a guided walking tour to see the ‘best of’ Birmingham city centre, and tickets to literature events.
+These ranged from visits to MAC and Birmingham Hippodrome to watch performances, a guided walking tour to see the best of Birmingham city centre, and tickets to literature events.
 Many of the women had lived in Birmingham for decades, and yet were visiting these spots for the first time, all as a result of Create and Change.

 As Create and Change was so inherently focused on the residents of Ward End, it was fantastic to see the positive changes manifest throughout the community.
 Those who regularly attended the sessions became more confident, more creative and connected with others.

 “The project was able to tease out important and relevant topics and it created a space for the women to reflect and discuss their lives and issues affecting them.
 Around 50% of the women attending the centre have mental health issues and it served as a sanctuary for them to express themselves”